edpackard/chitter/README.md

 1. Install and set up psql if required (Homebrew: `brew install postgresql`).
 2. Connect to `psql` via the Terminal
-3. Create the database using the psql command `CREATE DATABASE chitter;`
+3. Create the database using the psql command `CREATE DATABASE chitter;` and create the test database using the psql command `CREATE DATABASE chitter_test;`
-4. Connect to the production database using the pqsl command `\c chitter;`
+4. Connect to the development database using the pqsl command `\c chitter;`
 5. Run the query saved in the file `db/migrations/01_create_peeps_table.sql`
+6. Connect to the test database using the psql command `\c chitter_test` and repeat step 5.

 ## How to run this app